martyvona/ArduMon/README.md

 brew install c-kermit
 ```

-Currently c-kermit packages do not appear to be well maintained for Debian-based Linux distributions including WSL.
+Currently c-kermit packages do not appear to be well maintained for Linux distributions including in WSL.

 To connect with c-kermit: